robolab-pavia/slr-kit/slrkit.md

 The `output` argument is the output file of the command The `--no-add` optional arguments allows to not add the output file to the `stop-word` list in `preprocess.toml`.

+### build
+The `build` command executes the command required to re-create the files not versioned.
+This command is helpful after a cloning a slrkit project.
+For more information see this [section](#exchanging-slrkit-projects-with-git)

+The command executes the following commands in order:
+1. `import`;
+2. `journal filter`;
+3. `preprocess`.

+Usage:

+    python3 slrkit.py build

 ## Exchanging slrkit projects with git
 A slrkit project is a git repository, so it is possible to record the work done and exchange it using a remote repository.
 Since the `record` command tracks only the configuration of a project and the files that cannot be recreated directly using the slrkit commands, cloning/pulling a slrkit project requires some steps to recreate the missing files.